Skip to main content

 All these three console applications the tom example, tom migrations for unit tests, and the application described in this tutorial have practically identical source code (the main.cpp file).

-Any of the supported databases, tom is able to generate DDL queries for all these databases.
+The tom is able to generate DDL queries for all the supported databases databases.

-Install required dependencies and build the TinyORM library with the tom (it's enabled by default) as is described here and here.
+Also, don't forget to build the TinyORM library with the tom source code enabled (it's enabled by default) as is described here.

 Create a vcpkg.json file with the following content.
 CMake example below uses this method.